About the University

 Philadelphia, PA 19104-2680

 The Maryland Higher Education Commission coordinates the growth and development of post-secondary education in Maryland.
 In keeping with the goals outlined in the State Plan for Higher Education, the commission establishes statewide policies for public and private colleges and universities, and for private career schools.
 The commission reviews and approves the start-up and continuation of new colleges and universities in Maryland, as well as requests for new academic programs at established schools.
-Towson University was chartered in the State Constitution as the State Normal School in 1865.
-Because it was in place prior to the creation of the Maryland Higher Education Commission, it is an “established school.”
+Towson University was chartered in the State Constitution as the State Normal School in 1865; consequently, Towson University is an “established school.”
 Towson University has sought and received approval for all programmatic offerings.